Curve25519: Mathematical properties

 The protocol uses compressed elliptic point (only X coordinates), so it allows efficient use of the Montgomery ladder for ECDH, using only XZ coordinates.

 Curve25519 is constructed such that it avoids many potential implementation pitfalls.
-By design, it is immune to timing attacks and it accepts any 32-byte string as a valid public key and does not require validating that a given point belongs to the curve, or is generated by the base point.

 The curve is birationally equivalent to a twisted Edwards curve used in the Ed25519 signature scheme.

 History

 In 2005, Curve25519 was first released by Daniel J. Bernstein.

 In 2013, interest began to increase considerably when it was discovered that the NSA had potentially implemented a backdoor into the P-256 curve based Dual_EC_DRBG algorithm.
 While not directly related, suspicious aspects of the NIST's P curve constants led to concerns that the NSA had chosen values that gave them an advantage in breaking the encryption.

 Since 2013, Curve25519 has become the de facto alternative to P-256, being used in a wide variety of applications.
 Starting in 2014, OpenSSH defaults to Curve25519-based ECDH and GnuPG adds support for Ed25519 keys for signing and encryption.
-Behavior for general SSH protocol is still being standardized as of 2018.
+The use of the curve was eventually standardized for both key exchange and signature in 2020.

 In 2017, NIST announced that Curve25519 and Curve448 would be added to Special Publication 800-186, which specifies approved elliptic curves for use by the US Federal Government.
 Both are described in RFC 7748.
 A 2019 draft of "FIPS 186-5" notes the intention to allow usage of Ed25519 for digital signatures.
-A 2019 draft of Special Publication 800-186 notes the intention to allow usage of Curve25519.
+The 2023 update of Special Publication 800-186 allows usage of Curve25519.